codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/import-data-to-mongodb.md

 toc: true
 ---

-If you want to import/restore or to do something else before using mongo db in your application, you can look at the following example.
+If you want to import/restore or to do something else before using MongoDB in your application, you can look at the following example.

-You just need to create Dockerfile for mongo seed service and provide the command to prepare mongo db.
+You just need to create Dockerfile for mongo seed service and provide the command to prepare MongoDB.
 In this case it's command `mongoimport`

   `Dockerfile mongo_seed`
 {% highlight docker %}